-If he survives the weekend, then I would guess he’ll be in the dugout for next Sunday’s trip to Leicister.
+If he survives the weekend, then I would guess he’ll be in the dugout for next Sunday’s trip to Leicester.
 Then after that, it’s the Derby at Anfield.
-If we go to their place playing like we did on Saturday we’ll be looking at a cricket score.
+If Everton go to their place playing like they did on Saturday we’ll be looking at a cricket score.

 It’s time to throw caution to the wind.
 If he wants to manage Everton, then he needs to pick the team that will save him his job.
 But only time will tell.